Who We Are

 To develop a sustainable and quality workforce, the Department assists Wyoming businesses and serves a variety of clients, including employers, employees, injured workers, job seekers, individuals with disabilities, families working toward earning self-sustaining wages, healthcare providers, child care providers, parents of young children, older workers, veterans, individuals seeking social security disability benefits, training providers, youth, and many more!

-Our mission is to collaborate to support a thriving workforce and economy, and our vision is to lead workforce innovation and investing in employee development today, for a stronger tomorrow.
+To lead workforce innovation and invest in employee development today for a stronger tomorrow.

 Divisions